Flinders Lane

-Flinders Lane is a minor street and thoroughfare in the central business district of Melbourne, Victoria, Australia.
-The laneway runs east–west from Spring Street to Spencer Street in-between Flinders and Collins Streets.
+Flinders Lane is a minor street and thoroughfare in the Melbourne central business district of Victoria, Australia.
+The laneway runs east–west from Spring Street to Spencer Street in-between Flinders and Collins streets.
 Originally laid out as part of the Hoddle Grid in 1837, the laneway was once the centre of Melbourne's rag trade and is still home to boutique designers and high-end retailers including Chanel, now perched alongside numerous upscale hotels like the W Hotel Melbourne and Adelphi Hotel, loft apartments, cafes and bars.

 Many historic buildings are found on Flinders Lane with a history of strict height limits helping to preserve the buildings from redevelopment.
 Despite the loss of some significant buildings over time, it is still known for its SoHo atmosphere and chic, well-preserved historic buildings.

 History

 Garment Trade

 In the 1880s, large soft-goods import warehouses established Flinders Lane as the heart of the clothing trade.
 This was because of the Lane's proximity to wharves and railway stations, and centrality to Melbourne's population.

 For over one hundred years ‘The Lane’ was an Australian institution due to its clothing and textiles (the schmatte trade).
 Buyers could come from the country and ‘do’ the Lane in one session, which featured many Jewish migrant businesses.
 For a large part of the twentieth century the garment trade remained an important industry in Flinders Lane.
 The number of clothing firms on the street reached 610 in 1939, and this level of activity was maintained until the early 1960s.
 In the 1960s and 1970s these businesses began to close due to changing requirements for space and labour, rising rents and traffic congestion.